isomerpages/moe-sped-itptoolkit/_pcp-in-transition-planning/Transition to Post School/Post School Pathways.md

 the possible pathways and opportunities that our graduates can look forward to as they embark on their post-school journey.&nbsp;&nbsp;</p>
 <h4><strong>Community Services and Programmes</strong></h4>
-<p>SPED graduates may access adult services offered by Social Service Agencies
+<p>SPED graduates may access adult disability services offered by Social
-(SSAs).
+Service Agencies (SSAs).
 These services include:</p>
 <ul data-tight="true" class="tight">
 <li>
-<p>Sheltered Workshops for a range of vocational tasks;</p>
+<p>Sheltered Workshops for vocational training, providing various jobs/work
+tasks for practice; and</p>
 </li>
 <li>
-<p>Day Activity Centres for recreational activities and training in life
+<p>Day Activity Centres for training in life skills and social/recreational
-skills.</p>
+activities.</p>
 </li>
 </ul>
-<p>Enabling Services Hubs (ESHs) offer community programmes for persons with
+<p>Enabling Services Hubs (ESHs) offer community support for persons with
 disabilities and their caregivers closer to their homes.
-There is currently an ESH in Tampines, Jurong and Punggol.
-Organised in collaboration with community partners, they offer a range of social and recreational activities that SPED graduates can choose from for leisure and social.
+ESHs are currently located in Tampines, Jurong and Punggol.
+In collaboration with community partners, they offer a range of social and recreational activities that SPED graduates can choose from for leisure and social purposes.
 They can also pick up new skills and learn about a variety of topics, such as money management, being aware of scams and puppetry, through the continual education and learning courses provided at the ESHs.</p>
 <p>They can also tap on programmes offered by SSAs and other private organisations,
 to continue exploring their interests after graduation.
 These programmes cover a range of interest areas, such as sports and music.</p>